paulabergman/intro-to-biostats-r/chapter1.md

 test_student_typed("338", not_typed_msg = "Make sure that you have the right female number cardiac-data.") test_student_typed("234", not_typed_msg = "Make sure that you have the right female number for diabetes-data.")

 success_msg("Great!
-You're getting a master at this!")
+You're getting a master at R!")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:1428bf2042